wouterj/symfony-docs/testing.rst

 .. _functional-tests:

-Functional Tests
+Application Tests
 ----------------

-Functional tests check the integration of the different layers of an application (from the routing to the views).
+Application tests check the integration of the different layers of an application (from the routing to the views).
 They are no different from unit tests as far as PHPUnit is concerned, but they have a very specific workflow: